pisarenko-net/arch-bootstrapper/README.md

 ## VMs

-VMs are managed with Vagrant.
+VMs are managed with Vagrant under VirtualBox.